jcberquist/sublimetext-cfml/readme.md

 **Package Settings**

-You can access the default package settings from the menu under `Package Settings -> CFML -> Package Settings - Default` or via the command palette: `CFML: Package Settings - Default`.
+You can access package settings from the menu under `Package Settings -> CFML -> Settings` or via the command palette: `CFML: Settings`.
 To override any of these settings, use the user package settings file.
-This can be accessed under the menu `Package Settings -> CFML -> Package Settings - User` or via the command palette: `CFML: Package Settings - User`.
+(The default settings and user settings open side by side.)

 **Project Settings**